rsnikhil/RISCV_ISA_Formal_Spec_in_BSV/README.md

 This formal spec will be extended in future to cover other user-level features (A, F, D, etc.) and other privilege levels (supervisor).

-This spec is executable, both in simulation and in hardware.
-Simulation vehicles include Bluespec Bluesim and Verilog simulators.
-Hardware execution would typically be on an FPGA, where it could be used as a "tandem verifier" for an actual CPU implementation.

-In this repo we provide the BSV source codes for the spec.
+----------------------------------------------------------------

+## Source codes

+The spec source code files are in the RISCV_Spec/ directory.
 The source code contains detailed comments.

-For simulation executables, please contact the author.

-----------------------------------------------------------------

-## Repository contents:

-The specification is in the following BSV files:

 `ISA_Decls.bsv`
 &nbsp; &nbsp; &nbsp; Specifies user-level instruction encodings.

 `ISA_Decls_Priv_M.bsv`
-&nbsp; &nbsp; &nbsp; Specifies machile-level privilege CSRs and instruction encodings.
+&nbsp; &nbsp; &nbsp; Specifies machine-level privilege CSRs and instruction encodings.

 `RISCV_Spec.bsv`
 &nbsp; &nbsp; &nbsp; The top-level of the spec, specifying instruction semantics.